The Wisdom of Change and Transitions

 By Gabriela O’Malley

 Change is good.
 I like change; the one that invites me to stretch my abilities and spotlights my growing edge.
-There’s a world of categories and ranks with change.
-Good, bad, ugly, exciting or terrifying; undoubtedly impacts us and our lives.
+But there’s a world of categories and ranks with change.
+Good, bad, ugly, exciting or terrifying; change undoubtedly impacts us and our lives.
 Sometimes, even transforming us forever.

 In this process of rescuing lessons, I’ve learned that introspection and reflection take practice as self-observers.
 Not only to bring out our unique voice through this overwhelming noisy world of ours, but as I recently learned from a woman I deeply admire — to separate the voice that speaks from our wounds from the one that speaks from our scars.
 That’s where the wisdom resides.